az-digital/arizona-bootstrap/site/docs/0.0/components/navs.md

 ### Utility Links

-Apply a "utility link" style to your navigation to provide a more muted appearance.
+Take that same HTML, but use `.nav-utility` instead to provide a more muted appearance.

 {% capture example %}
 <ul class="nav nav-utility">